chinamike65/hugo-tuolesi/content/book3/book3en.md

 The entire contents of "The Great Treatise on the Stages" of the Path to Enlightenment are extraordinary.

-why?
+Why?
 Because it is widely discussed that the lineage of Nagarjuna and Asanga is the two major vehicles.

 Buddha Shakyamuni once predicted: